ajitgoel/CommonMembership/README.md

 - [x] ~~Configure BootstrapVue with application~~
 - [ ] migrate to alanning:roles version 3.
 - [ ] remove all packages that are not being used.
-- [ ] Add server side validations.
+- [ ] Add server side validations using Collection2 and SimpleSchema.
 - [ ] Write unit tests for server side code.
 - [ ] Add Google SignIn Option.
 - [ ] Host application in Google Cloud VM.